 Sean McAllister is best-known for his Bafta-nominated film A Syrian Love Story, a moving fly-on-the-wall documentary that follows a family from war-torn Syria to Europe over the course of five years.
 Released in 2015, the film continues to collect awards all over the world.
 As creative director of Made In Hull, Sean returns to his roots, to the city where he grew up and where he learnt his craft.

-[insert artists’ biogs/blurbs – awaiting from Niccy]
+[insert artists’ biogs/blurbs – awaiting from Niccy] they have these now, do you want the creative core team ones too?(Ala, Dan, Rup, Sean and Durham)

 Made in Hull is free and unticketed, more information can be found at www.hull2017.co.uk